arnaldpuy/uncertainy_irrigation_modelling/README.md

 # Fifty years of research have deepened uncertainties in global irrigation water use

-[Arnald Puy](https://www.arnaldpuy.com/), Carmen Aguiló, Seth N. Linga, Naomi Clarke, Lieke A. Melsen
+[Arnald Puy](https://www.arnaldpuy.com/), Carmen Aguiló-Rivera, Seth N. Linga, Naomi Clarke, Lieke A. Melsen

 This study compiles 1,624 global irrigation water withdrawal estimates (1990–2100) from literature published between 1974 and 2025 and analyzes the uncertainty spread